aisha-gregg/aisha-blog/posts/london.md

 **3.Trafalgar Square and National Gallery.**

-The square sits in front of the national gallery where you can enter for free and view some of the most famous pieces of brisitsh art over a collection of some 2,300 paintings.
+The square sits in front of the national gallery where you can enter for free and view some of the most famous pieces of british art over a collection of some 2,300 paintings.

 **4.The Shard.**